Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Introduction

-There has been previous work in leveraging machine learning to probe how galaxy clustering is influenced by cosmology and baryonic physics. \citet{Arico2021} created a multidimensional neural network emulator of the `baryonification' of the non-linear matter power spectrum atop the unique BACCO suite \citep{BACCO} that performs cosmological rescaling of N-body simulations.
-The emulator has been tuned to scales within $0.01 < k < 5\ h$ cMpc$^{-1}$ and $0 < z < 1.5$, and yields 1-2$\%$ accuracy when tested against several dozens of hydrodynamic/N-body simulation pairs.
-Combined with the emulator of \citet{Contreras2020} for the dark matter power spectrum from BACCO, it is expected to give predictions for the non-linear matter power spectrum within 2-4$\%$ accuracy.
-Additionally, \citet{Xu2021} used machine learning to predict the HOD, real-space 3D correlation function clustering, and assembly bias for the SAM of \citet{Guo2011}.
-Finally, \citet{Ntampaka2020} developed a deep machine learning-based technique for accurately measuring $\sigma_8$ and $\Omega_{\text{M}}$ (to within 3-4 $\%$) from mock galaxy redshift surveys built atop AbacusCosmos \citep{ABACUScode} with a HOD.
+Machine learning enables the study of the galaxy-halo connection using nearly any type of galaxy property or feature, particularly those for which relationships are very hard to formulate or model (e.g.\ \citealt{deSanti2022a, ShaoM2022, Jo2022, Delgado2023, Rodrigues2023}).
+Machine learning also avoids some of the limitations of `classical' methods, and notably, has the ability to find constraints with fewer samples or over a larger parameter space than a Fisher formalism or a covariance matrix use (\citealt{Alsing2019, AlsingWandelt2019, deSanti2022b}), and for summary statistics for which theoretical descriptions and likelihoods do not exist \citep{Makinen2021}.
+Several works have leveraged machine learning to probe how galaxy clustering is influenced by cosmology and baryonic physics. \citet{Arico2021} created a multidimensional neural network emulator of the `baryonification' of the non-linear matter power spectrum atop the unique BACCO suite \citep{BACCO} that performs cosmological rescaling of N-body simulations.
+The emulator has been tuned to scales within $0.01 < k < 5\ h$ cMpc$^{-1}$ and $0 < z < 1.5$, and yields 1-2\% accuracy when tested against several dozens of hydrodynamic/N-body simulation pairs.
+Combined with the emulator of \citet{Contreras2020} for the dark matter power spectrum from BACCO, it is expected to give predictions for the non-linear matter power spectrum within 2-4\% accuracy.
+Additionally, \citet{Xu2021} used machine learning to predict the HOD, real-space 3D correlation function clustering, and assembly bias for the SAM of \citet{Guo2011}. \citet{Ntampaka2020} developed a hybrid deep machine learning-based technique for accurately measuring $\sigma_8$ and $\Omega_{\text{M}}$ (to within 3-4 \%) from mock galaxy redshift surveys built atop AbacusCosmos \citep{ABACUScode} with a HOD. \citet{Rodrigues2023} used neural networks to predict various galaxy properties (including clustering) in IllustrisTNG.
+Finally and notably, the SimBIG forward modeling framework \citep[][using the Quijote simulations and state-of-the-art supplemented HOD models]{Hahn2022a} finds very precise constraints for $\Omega_{\text{M}}$ and $\sigma_8$ using simulation-based inference with normalizing flows and the power spectrum ($k_{\rm max}=0.5 h$ Mpc$^{-1}$) for the BOSS CMASS sample.

+The primarily deliverable of this work is the new CAMELS-SAM suite (publicly released in \citealt{CAMELSpublic2022}, found at: \url{https://camels-sam.readthedocs.io}).
+This work is also a proof-of-concept example of CAMELS-SAM's potential as a machine learning data set for cosmology and astrophysics.
+In this work, we probe how well galaxy clustering and neural networks can together: 1) marginalize over the uncertainties in astrophysics to constrain cosmology, and 2) also learn something about secondary effects of astrophysics on galaxy clustering.
+We also investigate how well neural networks constrain the astrophysics parameters that control stellar and AGN feedback with galaxy clustering.
+Our work encompasses vital first steps toward being able to marginalize over the uncertainties in our galaxy formation models and measure the underlying cosmology of our universe.
+More specifically, the proof-of-concept work presented here with CAMELS-SAM makes several new contributions to the field, particularly in our use of neural networks for parameter inference: